ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 ## **Reviewing**

-- Folia Linguistica
 - Association for Computational Linguistics (ACL Rolling Review)
-- The Annual Conference of Cognitive Science Society (CogSci)
+- JACC: CardioOncology (Journal of the American College of Cardiology (JACC))
 - Journal of Clinical and Translational Science
 - Pacific Symposium on Biocomputing
+- BioData Mining
+- American Psychological Association (APA)
+- The Annual Conference of Cognitive Science Society (CogSci)
 - Annual Conference of the Society for Human Sentence Processing (HSP)
-- American Psychological Association (APA)
-- BioData Mining
+- Folia Linguistica

 <br/>